Noto Peninsula, Japan: What to pack, what to wear, and when to go [2023]

 January

-If you visit Noto Peninsula during January, you may notice that it can be very chilly.
+If you visit Noto Peninsula during January, you may notice that it can be brisk.
 Temperatures tend to hover around the low 40s F (single digits C) during the day, while at night they can dip into the low 30s F (single digits C).
 Humidity is generally between 70 and 80% during the day.

 What to wear/what to pack: